roshankulkarni/mocktify/README.md

 # Mocktify API Server
-Mocktify is a framework to help you quickly generate "Mock REST APIs".
-When developing client applications, you sometimes need to assemble a set of mock REST endpoints which your clients can invoke.
-These endpoints need to support various HTTP VERBS for inbound HTTP requests and then return static JSON responses to the client.
+Mocktify is a framework that helps you to quickly publish "Mock REST APIs" to your client applications.

+When developing client applications, you sometimes need to assemble a set of mock REST Endpoints that your clients can invoke.
+These endpoints need to support various HTTP VERBS and then return static JSON responses to the client.
 Mocktify is an ExpressJS-powered framework that help you define route mappings and controller code to implement these mock endpoints.

 # Getting Started